Adrit17/Diabetes-Prediction/README.md

-# Diabetes-Prediction
+# Diabetes-Detection
-Prediting diabetes using Deep Neural Network with XGBoost
+Detecting diabetes using Deep Neural Network with XGBoost

 Methods used in the code are: